openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 </tr>
 <tr>
 <th>AUTH_DEFAULT_ROLES</th>
 <td>When `readable`, anyone can view Nightscout without a token.
 Setting it to `denied` will require authentication.
-Setting it to `denied` is recommended but requires oref 0.5.0-dev.</td>
+Setting it to `denied` requires oref 0.5.0-dev.</td>
 </tr>
 <tr>
 <th>DISPLAY_UNITS</th>